Freegle1643/Columnar-transposition/README.md

 # Transposition encryption and decryption program
-Transposition encryption/decryption algorithm is used to encrypt and decrypt a string using a given key
+Transposition encryption/decryption algorithm is used to encrypt and decrypt a string using a given key.
 ## Usage
-Usage:
 transposition.py [encryption/decryption] <msg> <key>
-You need to run this python file followed by the operation, message and the key.
-### Note
+## Note
 For example, a key zebras contains the following two encryption information:
 - The column of the matrix is 6
 - The order to read the message is 632415